zk1tty/rebrowse-app/README.md

 ---
 ### Background

-This project builds upon the foundation of the [browser-use](https://github.com/browser-use/browser-use), which is designed to make websites accessible for AI agents.
+This project builds upon the foundation of [browser-use](https://github.com/browser-use/browser-use), which is designed to make websites accessible for AI agents.

 We would like to officially thank [WarmShao](https://github.com/warmshao) for his contribution to this project.

-**WebUI:** is built on Gradio and supports most of `browser-use` functionalities.
+**WebUI:** Built on Gradio, supporting most `browser-use` functionalities.
 This UI is designed to be user-friendly and enables easy interaction with the browser agent.

-**Expanded LLM Support:** We've integrated support for various Large Language Models (LLMs), including: Google, OpenAI, Azure OpenAI, Anthropic, DeepSeek, Ollama, etc. And we plan to add support for even more models in the future.
+**Expanded LLM Support:** We've integrated support for various Large Language Models (LLMs), including: Google, OpenAI, Azure OpenAI, Anthropic, DeepSeek, Ollama, etc. We plan to add support for even more models in the future.

 **Custom Browser Support:** You can use your own browser with our tool, eliminating the need to re-login to sites or deal with other authentication challenges.
 This feature also supports high-definition screen recording.